nitin-is-me/linux-fix-docs/xfce-post-install.md

 2. Start clipman either from start menu or by typing `clipman` in the terminal.
 3. Click on the icon in panel to check if autostart is enabled or not.

-## light-locker (in replacement of xfce4-screensaver for auto locking, nothing more)
+## light-locker (in replacement of xfce4-screensaver for auto locking, nothing more):

 1. Install light-locker
    ```